Content Marketing for Startups: A Budget-Friendly Strategy That Actually Works

 Great advice if you've got $50k/month in marketing budget.
 Useless if you're bootstrapped and doing everything yourself.

-Here's the reality: most content marketing advice is written for companies with resources you don't have.
+Here's what nobody tells you: most content marketing advice is written for companies with resources you don't have.
 Teams.
 Budgets.
 Time.

 But content marketing can still be your highest-ROI channel.
 It just needs a different approach.

-This guide is for founders and small marketing teams who need results without the enterprise playbook.
-We're talking practical tactics, prioritization frameworks, and a distribution strategy that doesn't require a full-time social media manager.
+This is for founders and small teams who need results without the enterprise playbook.
+Practical tactics, prioritization frameworks, and a distribution strategy that doesn't require hiring anyone.

 The math on paid acquisition keeps getting worse.